iundarigun/book-summary/staff-engineer/chapter01.md

 It uses the term Staff-plus as an overarching label for Staff, Principal, and Distinguished titles, but many companies only have a subset of these titles.

+> Most career ladders define a single, uniform set of expectations for Staff engineers operating within the company.
+Everyone benefits from clear role expectations, but career ladders are a tool that applies better against populations than people.

 ## Staff engineers archetypes

 The four common archetypes of Staff-plus roles are: